CyberSource/cybersource-plugins-salesforceb2ccommerce/documentation/markdown/Configure-payment-method.md

 Step 1: Merchant Id/Key could be configured at **Merchant Tools -> Ordering -> Payment Methods -> Klarna**.
 In this release, Klarna has been supported for US, UK and Germany with different sites and corresponding Merchant Ids/Key.

-Step 2: On the Payment Methods page, Select the locale (language) you want to set up, then select the Klarne payment method.
+Step 2: On the Payment Methods page, Select the locale (language) you want to set up, then select the Klarna payment method.

 ![](CyberSource/documentation/markdown/Images/Klarna_Payment_Methods.png)